Coding-Forest/2020-Fall-Natural-Language-Preprocessing/02 Week 2 - Word Embedding/Week 2 Mentoring session log.md

      - Interprete the results. (why one result is better than the other?)
      - Explain the intention for your architectur design.
      - **Deadline: 9th Thursday 11am**
+  - Figure out:
+    - the reason why they are not included, and
+    - how you can include them
+  - Additional task: visualise your work!

 **Week 2 timeline**